You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 Fun Fact: Hera murdered his mother

-Alright, so you have to bring your own cheese — but thanks to Dionysus, you can sip from as many wine amphoras as you like.
+Alright, so you have to bring your own cheese — but thanks to the god of wine, you can sip from as many wine amphoras as you like.
 There are even bunk beds for people who are too drunk to drive back home.

 You guessed it, Dionysus is the god of grape farming, winemaking, and wine.
 When he’s not having a party, this Olympian also nurtures his other realms.
 Some of them include chaos, ritual madness, religious ecstasy, and theater.

-This guy’s birth must be the weirdest in the Greek gods family tree.
+This guy’s birth must be the weirdest in the Olympian gods family tree.
 Often referred to as the “twice-born” god, he was birthed by both of his parents.

 There’s some disagreement about who his mother was, but mostly it’s said that she was a mortal princess called Semele.